toddthomas/astro-api/README.md

 GET https://secure-springs-70266.herokuapp.com/stars?limiting_magnitude=2&max_results=10
 Accept: application/json
 ```
+You can't set it larger than 1000, because I haven't done extensive testing with large values, and I don't want to blow up SIMBAD or Heroku.

 By default, results are sorted by identifier.
 You can sort by other star properties, such as visual magnitude, if you like.